momentohq/momento-bulk-writer/README.md

 |       └── snapshot.jsonl .......... redis snapshot as json lines
 ```

-To generate `snapshot.jsonl` from `snapshot.rdb`, run the script with `rdb_to_json.sh ./data redis/snapshot.rdb stage1/snapshot.jsonl`
+To generate `snapshot.jsonl` from `snapshot.rdb`, run the script with `rdb-to-json.sh ./data redis/snapshot.rdb stage1/snapshot.jsonl`

 ## Validate the database